Revature-Training-1302/notes/week3/sql_install_instructions.md

 - Paste in the path to the bin folder
 - Make sure you close out of command prompt before trying again

+## Dbeaver
+- Dbeaver is the platform we will use to connect to and run commands to our database:
+- Go to this [link](https://dbeaver.io/download/) and select the Windows or Mac installer and follow the instructions